Dastardi/CS3500/README.md

 GetTileAt(Coordinate) returns the board space of the given coordinate. <br>
 GetBoardSize is a getter for the private final boardSize variable which we use for a number of our calculations when looking at the Tile array.

+In the controller, the most important assets are the Pair class, which allows for easy communication between a player and its controller, and the Listener interfaces which enable communication between the controller and the model/view.

+In the GUI view, the most important subcomponents are ViewableTiles, the custom Path2D classes Hexagon2D and Circle2D, as well as the Frame->Panel structure.

+ViewableTiles are GUI representations of the Tiles held in the model.
+When one is constructed, it creates a hexagon and a circle using Hexagon2D and Circle2D (see below), and holds them internally to act as its border and the border of its disc, if it ever gets one.
+The ViewableTile knows how to draw itself, and always draws the hexagon before the circle, which means that there is no possibility of a disc being covered accidentally.
+ViewableTiles also hold information about their state, such as their logical coordinate and their physical coordinate, which makes them easy to interface with for the rest of the view.

+Hexagon2D and Circle2D are simple function objects which create versions of their respective shapes for ViewableTiles to hold.
+Both of them are drawn from the center of the shape rather than the top left, as is standard, because the physical coordinates of our ViewableTile objects are also held at the center.
+This makes drawing these custom objects easy for the ViewableTile!

 ### SOURCE ORGANIZATION
 The code is held in the cs3500.reversi folder, which is split into src (source code of the model) and test (a test directory for validating classes and methods).
 Src has four parts: controller, model, strategy, and view.

-Controller currently contains only the ViewEventListener, which is not implemented, but will be implemented when a controller is added in (presumably) the next assignment.
+Controller contains the interfaces for Player and both Listeners, as well as the implementation of all four kinds of Player, Pair and MoveType, and the Controller itself.

 Model contains the PlayerActions and ReversiModel interface, both of which dictate the methods in the BasicReversi class.
 Additionally, interfaces and implementations of Tile, Coordinate, and PlayerColor are held in this directory.

-Strategy contains the implementation of our AI strategies, as well as the HumanPlayer class, which will pass information from the view to the controller.
+Strategy contains the implementation of our AI strategies, as well as the HumanPlayer class, which pass information from the view to the controller.

 View contains two packages: gui and text.
 <br>GUI contains the ViewPanel, ViewableReversiTile, and PanelEventListener interface.